-- Use the setLogWriter(java.io.PrintWriter) method of DriverManager and set the PrintWriter to a non null-value. - Use the traceFile or traceDirectory URL attributes to set these properties prior to creating the connection with the DriverManager.getConnection() method.
+- Use the setLogWriter(java.io.PrintWriter) method of DriverManager and set the PrintWriter to a non null-value. - Use the traceFile=path or traceDirectory=path URL attributes to set these properties prior to creating the connection with the DriverManager.getConnection() method.
+For more information, see